-- 1. (U) NCTC may maintain raw section 702-acquired information.
-Raw section 702-acquired information must be maintained in a manner that (a) clearly identifies it as raw section 702 information acquired pursuant to the Act, (h) only permits such information to be accessed by NCTC personnel who have received training in applying these procedures to raw section 702-acquired information, and (c) enables NCTC to mark or otherwise identify communications or other information that meet the standard set forth in paragraph B(3) herein.
-Notwithstanding the access restriction above.
-NCTC personnel who are undergoing, but have not yet completed, training regarding the proper implementation of section 702 and NCTC's section 702 procedures, may have access to raw section 702-acquired information during the conduct of such training and insofar as reasonably necessary for it to be effective.
-The retention provisions herein apply notwithstanding other Attorney General guidelines governing NCTC's retention of information. - 2.
-(U) Subject to the above: - a.
-(U) Raw section 702-acquired information in NCTC systems that NCTC does not review shall be destroyed five years from the expiration date of the certification authorizing the collection unless the Assistant Director for Intelligence or the Assistant Director for Identity Intelligence of NCTC determines that an extension is necessary because the information is reasonably believed to contain significant foreign intelligence information, or evidence of a crime that has been, is being, or is about to be committed.
-An extension under this paragraph may apply to a specific category of information, and must be documented in writing, renewed on an annual basis, and promptly reported to ODNI and NSD, which will promptly notify the FISC in writing of all such determinations.
+(U) NCTC may maintain raw section 702-acquired information.
+Raw section 702-acquired information must be maintained in a manner that (a) clearly identifies it as raw section 702 information acquired pursuant to the Act, (b) only permits such information to be accessed by NCTC employees who have received training in applying these procedures to raw section 702-acquired information, and (c) enables NCTC to mark or otherwise identify communications or other information that meet the standard set forth in paragraph B(3) herein.
+The retention provisions herein apply notwithstanding other Attorney General guidelines governing NCTC's retention of information.

+2. (U) Subject to the above: